SpartanPip/canvas-graph/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the canvas-graph directory, you can run:

 ### `npm start`